 The original Mr. Bean was a live-action comedy show that aired in 1990.
 Children could laugh at his silly slapstick gags while parents enjoyed British comedian Rowan Atkinson's adult undertones.

-Atkinson used his own experiences with a childhood stutter to embody the immature "child in a man's body" National Gallery guard (though we never see him at work).
+Rowan Atkinson used his own experiences with a childhood stutter to embody the immature National Gallery guard's "child in a man's body" character (though we never see him at work).

 Whenever Mr. Bean does speak, it's in a low mumble we can't understand.
-Atkinson is a master of body comedy, relying on gags and expressions to have us in bits.
-So good that he got a CBE out of it!
+Atkinson is a master of body comedy, relying on gags and expressions to have us in fits.
+He's so good that he got a CBE out of it!

 Who knew a character could be so infuriating with just a bell?

 Hector Salamanca, once a kingpin of the Mexican cartel, is now reduced to a wheelchair and a bellhop.
 Why?
-Because Gus Fring switched his pills and gave him a severe heart attack.
+Because Gus Fring switched his pills one day to give him a severe heart attack.

 The majority of Breaking Bad is made up of revenge plots, but this one was one of the biggest.
-Annoying as Hector is, you have to hand it to his patience and determination.
+As annoying as Hector is, you have to hand it to him: he's patient, determined, and dangerous.

-Protagonists Walter and Jesse think they can get away with anything in front of this silent oldie, but Hector proves he's still hard as nails even without a voice box, masterfully portrayed by Mark Margolis.
+Protagonists Walter and Jesse think they can get away with anything in front of this silent oldie, but Hector (masterfully played by Mark Margolis) proves he's still hard as nails even without a voice box.